Shakespeare and Star Trek: The Next Generation

 Picard keeps a collection of Shakespeare's work titled The Globe Illustrated Shakespeare, and this book is seen frequently throughout the series.
 It reappeared when Stewart returned to the role in Star Trek: Picard in 2020.
 The android Data has his own book of Shakespeare's work.
 Picard often quotes Shakespeare, for example when dealing with the powerful entity Q (played by John de Lancie, himself a member of the American Shakespeare Festival).

 The episodes "The Defector" and "Emergence" included scenes from Shakespearean plays.
 In "The Defector", Stewart plays Michael Williams from Henry V as well as Picard.
 Spiner's character Data plays Henry V and Prospero (in "Emergence").
 Picard tells him, "Data, you're here to learn about the human condition and there is no better way of doing that than by embracing Shakespeare".
 Later in the episode, Picard asks Data about the crew's morale, since Picard, unlike Henry V, cannot easily walk disguised among the crew and gauge it himself.
 Data and Picard discuss the Prospero character in "Emergence".
 In "Time's Arrow", part 2, Picard and an away team have travelled back in time to 19th century Earth.
 Picard attempts to persuade a landlady that they are, in fact, a group of actors performing A Midsummer Night's Dream.
 In "Ménage à Troi", he has to woo Lwaxana Troi with romantic Shakespearean speech.

 David Warner, who had appeared in Star Trek V: The Final Frontier and VI, played a character who tortures Picard in "Chain of Command".
 Stewart and Warner had met and become friends when Stewart joined the RSC in the 1960s, and one of Stewart's reasons for joining was having seen a Hamlet production with Warner in the title role.

 Armin Shimerman, who was one of the first on-screen Ferengi in "The Last Outpost" and later Quark in Star Trek: Deep Space Nine (DS9), thought of the race as the Richard IIIs of space.
 Richard III is one of many Shakespeare plays Shimerman has appeared in.

 In Diane Duane's novel Dark Mirror (1994), Picard encounters literature from the brutal Mirror Universe.
 He finds Shakespeare "horribly changed in all but the parts that were already horrible".
 In The Merchant of Venice, Portia successfully argues for Shylock's right to a pound of flesh.
-Titus Andronicus, Macbeth and King Lear, however, are mostly unchanged.
+However, Titus Andronicus, Macbeth and King Lear are mostly unchanged.